jotasi/arXivQuerPy/README.md

             -a /path/to/Authors.txt -t /path/to/titles -C category -s 0 7 * * 1   python /path/to/arXivQuerPy.py -e email@uni-mainz.de\
             -a /path/to/Authors.txt -t /path/to/titles -C category -sl 3

+If you choose to use the configuration file method, first generate the config file and then run:
+    crontab -e
+    0 7 * * 1 python /path/to/arXivConfQuerPy.py